-During Tisha B’Av thousands come to the Kotel.
+During Tisha B’Av, thousands come to the Kotel.
 Tisha B’Av is an annual fast day in Judaism, on which many disasters in Jewish history occurred.
-The main tragedies are the destruction of both the first and the second Temples.
+The major tragedies are the destruction of the first and the second Temples.

 Tisha B’Av falls in July or August in the Gregorian calendar.
-And during this fast day, many sit on the floor (and not on chairs), as is customary during days of mourning.
+And during this fast day, many sit on the floor (not on chairs), as is customary during mourning days.

 During the month of Elul, many visit the Wailing Wall to ask for forgiveness.
-And I would suggest, to consider joining Selichot Tour.
-To find out more about these tours, check out the link to our experience from Selichot Tour.
+And I would suggest considering joining Selichot Tour.
+To learn more about these tours, check out the link to our experience from Selichot Tour.

 Jerusalem Day is a national holiday commemorating the reunification of Jerusalem.
-During 1967 Six-Day War Israel gained control over the Old City and the Western Wall.
-There are state ceremonies and memorial services all over Israel, including the Kotel.
+During the 1967 Six-Day War, Israel gained control over the Old City and the Western Wall.
+There are state ceremonies and memorial services throughout Israel, including the Kotel.

-Hanukkah is not one of the Shalosh Regalim, and it a less popular time for visiting the Western Wall.
-But during Hanukkah, you can join one of the Hanukkah Tours, and see the big Hanukkiah next to the Kotel.
+Hanukkah is not one of the Shalosh Regalim, and it is a less popular time for visiting the Western Wall.
+But during Hanukkah, you can join one of the Hanukkah Tours and see the big Hanukkiah next to the Kotel.

 Here are my impressions from different Hanukkah Tours.

-On the official site, you can find a variety of tours both virtual reality and regular ones.
+On the official site, you can find various tours, both virtual reality and regular ones.
 The regular tours include walking under the Kotel and in the Old City.
 And the most popular tour is the Western Wall Tunnels.
 And this leads us to the next question.

 How Tall is the Western Wall?

-The section of the Western Wall at the Prayer Plaza is 19 meters high.
+The section of the Kotel at the Prayer Plaza is 19 meters high.
 But let’s dive into the measurements a little deeper.